Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How many DBAs can you have in Massachusetts?

-There is no limit to the number of DBAs that can be registered in Massachusetts.
+There is no limit to the number of DBAs registered in Massachusetts.

 What is the difference between a Massachusetts Business Certificate Name and a business license?

 These are actually two different business registrations.
-In addition to the Massachusetts Trade Name registration, most businesses will also need a business license.
-The licenses a business will need vary depending on what the business does and local registration requirements.
+In addition to the Massachusetts Trade Name registration, most businesses need a business license.
+The licenses a business will need vary depending on its activities and local registration requirements.

 Related: What business licenses are needed in Massachusetts?